Alfresco/docs-alfresco/search-services/latest/config/indexing.md

  alfresco.cross.locale.datatype.2={http://www.alfresco.org/model/dictionary/1.0}mltext
 ```

->> Indexing Search Services from scratch is *required* after applying this configuration
+> **Note:** A reindex of Search Services is required after applying this configuration.

 ## Exact Term considerations

 To [search for an exact term](https://docs.alfresco.com/search-services/latest/using/#search-for-an-exact-term) you must prefix it with `=`.

-Exact term search will not work correctly unless Cross Locale configuration is enabled.
-When using Search Services 2.0 deployment with Cross Locale configuration **disabled**, some limitations are expected:
+Exact term search will not work correctly unless [Cross Locale](cross-locale) configuration is enabled.
+There are some limitations if deploy Search Services with Cross Locale configuration **disabled**.

-* Equals operator (=) musn't be used from UI search boxes (Share, ACA and ADW applications), since is always producing 0 results.
-Following error will be dumped in SOLR Log:
+* The Equals operator (=) mus not be used from within the user search boxes within the user interface (Share, ACA and ADW applications), because it will always produce 0 results and the following error will show in the SOLR Logs:

 ```bash
 java.lang.UnsupportedOperationException: